Retiring During a Volatile Market

 While we aren’t suggesting an individual delay their planned retirement during a time of uncertainty, having knowledge of how sequence of returns risks can impact a portfolio over a long-term retirement can help the investor make informed decisions when creating a retirement income strategy.

 There are different ways to manage sequence of returns risk.
 These include monitoring your retirement withdrawal rate, strategically utilizing equity in other assets, or setting up a cash reserve bucketing strategy.
 If you have recently retired or are planning to retire in the current volatile market, having a financial advisor who understands how to mitigate sequence of returns risk can provide you with guidance and clarity over your retirement income strategy.
+From Houston retirement planning to San Ramon retirement planning, our team takes all aspects of your life into account.

 Want to read more articles by Paolo?